keenbytes/tfsketch/README.md

 * `DIR` – Path to the Terraform code to scan.
 * `RESOURCE_TYPE` – The type of resource to search for (e.g. `aws_iam_role`).
 * `FILE` – Output Mermaid chart file name.

+## Motivation
+**tfsketch** began as a small helper tool for navigating repositories packed with complex Terraform code, particularly in cases where specific resources—such as AWS IAM roles—needed to be refactored.
+It was also designed for situations where multiple repositories were being standardised to follow a consistent structure.
+By using the tool, it becomes easier to visualise repository contents and analyse their structure.